-The Fantrax Fantasy Baseball Draft Kit doesn’t officially kick off until the new year, but we’ve already gotten a head start with our 2020 fantasy baseball rankings.
+The Fantrax Fantasy Baseball Draft Kit officially kicked off on New Year’s Day but we started with our 2020 fantasy baseball rankings long before that.
 We started at catcher shortly after the Nationals won the 2019 World Series and we’ve been working our way around the fantasy diamond.
 Things started out on a bit of a down note at catcher and first base, but started to warm up at second base.
 Our analysts really started to get excited when they dug into third base and our shortstop rankings have them foaming at the mouth.

 Don’t take it from me though.
 Here’s what each of our rankers had to say about the position.
 Evidently shortstop is no longer just for speedsters and defensive specialists.